songofchrist/djangoat/README.rst

 =================
 What is Djangoat?
 =================
-Djangoat is a collection of helpful javascript and Django tools that I've built and refined over the years and that fill some rather inconvenient holes I've found in the framework.
+Djangoat is a collection of helpful javascript and Django tools that I've built and refined over the years and that fill some rather inconvenient holes in the framework.
 I figured these might be a help to others, so I thought I'd be a swell guy and share.
 Why the name Djangoat?
 Because the name I had originally decided was already taken, and that was the first thing that popped in my head.
-And I'm stubborn, so there's also that.
+And I'm stubborn, so it was sort of a no-brainer.